-A major attraction for expats living and working in Oman is the tax-free income, and foreigners will be happy to hear that opening and running a bank account that will keep their money safe and secure is easy and efficient.
+A major attraction for expats living and working in Oman is the tax-free income, and foreigners will be happy to hear that opening and running a bank account is easy and efficient.

 Money in Oman

-The currency used in Oman is the Rial (or Riyal), which is subdivided into 1,000 baisa.
-Expats should be aware that Oman is primarily a cash-based society, with a general distrust for cheques, and an aversion to using credit cards for anything but very large purchases.
+The currency used in Oman is the Rial, which is divided into 1,000 baisa.
+Oman is primarily a cash-based society, with a general distrust for cheques and an aversion to using credit cards for anything but very large purchases.

 Banking in Oman

-Along with the Central Bank of Oman, trustworthy local banking establishments include Bank Dhofar al-Omani al-Fransi, Bank Muscat, National Bank of Oman, Oman Arab Bank and Oman International Bank.
+Along with the Central Bank of Oman, trustworthy local banks include Bank Dhofar al-Omani al-Fransi, Bank Muscat, National Bank of Oman, Oman Arab Bank and Oman International Bank.
 There are also a host of foreign banks with branches in Oman, including Barclays Bank, Citibank, HSBC, National Bank of Abu Dhabi and Standard Chartered.
-Many of these banks offer full multilingual services, and expats are advised to look to one of these institutions when opening an Omani bank account.
+Many of these offer multilingual services, and expats are advised to look to one of these institutions when opening an account.

-An alternative option for expats is to open an international (multi-currency) account for use in Oman through a bank in their country of origin.
-International accounts can be opened before you even leave home, and will provide access to a wide range of international banking services, such as high-interest savings account options and online money transfer services.
+Another option is to open an international (multi-currency) account for use in Oman through a bank in their country of origin.
+International accounts can be opened before leaving home and will provide access to a wide range of international banking services, such as high-interest savings options and online money transfer services.
 Many expats report that they prefer the convenience and security of having their finances centralised in this way.

-Opening hours for banks in Oman are 8am to 12pm and 2.30pm to 6pm from Saturday to Wednesday; and from 8am to 11.30am on Thursdays.
+Opening hours for banks in Oman are 8am to 12pm and 2.30pm to 6pm from Sunday to Thursday, and from 8am to 11.30am on Fridays.
 During Ramadan, banks usually open an hour later in the mornings (at 9am).

-ATMs are widespread in Oman, and most of them will accept international cards.
-You can use your Omani bank card at any ATM, but you may be subject to fees if using a machine operated by a different bank.
+ATMs are widespread, and most of them will accept international cards.
+Omani bank cards can be used at any ATM, but withdrawals may be subject to fees if using a machine operated by a different bank.
 Drawing cash using a credit card will also incur a fee.
-Visa and MasterCard credit cards are accepted everywhere; American Express and Diners Club cards less so.
+Visa and MasterCard credit cards are accepted everywhere; American Express and Diners Club less so.

-Note that overdraft facilities are available in Oman, but that a general mood of distrust of foreign account holders prevails, and that you might be called in to explain large discrepancies.
-Whatever you do, do not bounce a cheque in Oman, even if it is an honest mistake, it could lead to dire consequences.
+Overdraft facilities are available in Oman, but a general distrust of foreign account holders prevails, so expats may be called in to explain large discrepancies.
+Do not bounce a cheque in Oman, even if it is an honest mistake, it could lead to dire consequences.